johnthwong/johnthwong.github.io/index.md

 ## Microsimulations

 ### [Macroeconomic Agent-Based Model](https://github.com/johnthwong/mabm)
-I simulate a macroeconomy where households decide whom to buy from and work for, and firms independently decide headcount, wages, and prices.
-This is a [Lengnick](https://doi.org/10.1016/j.jebo.2012.12.021) model, but this one is built on Python with Mesa functionalities.
-This model shows that even without exogenous shocks, recessions can just emerge from economic agents temporarily failing to coordinate with each other.
+A macroeconomy simulated with two types of software agents: households that decide whom to buy from and work for, and firms that decide headcount, wages, and prices.
+This is a [Lengnick](https://doi.org/10.1016/j.jebo.2012.12.021) model, which shows that even without exogenous shocks, recessions can just emerge from economic agents temporarily failing to coordinate with each other.
 [View on Github](https://github.com/johnthwong/mabm)
 <br>
 <br>
 <img src="images/mabm_employment.png"/>